Foundations for an Abstract Proof Theory in the Context of Horn Rules: Overview of our Approach

+\textbf{Initial Rules.} In our new notation, the $(id)$ rule takes the form shown below.
+This rule is depicted graphically to the left in Figure~\ref{fig:intial-local-eg} with the relational atom $wEu$ and prefixed sequents $w : (X, p \seqa Y)$ and $u : (X' \seqa p, Y')$ explicitly displayed.
+The dashed rectangle is taken to represent the remaining structure (i.e., the context) of the conclusion $\gseq$, viz. the other vertices, edges, and labels.

 We ask: what are the features of an inference rule that make it initial?
 Obviously, they are free of premises, and dictate what is taken to be axiomatic.
-Second, we observe that such rules may rely on the existence of relational data; e.g. in the $(id)$ rule above, an edge $wEu$ connecting one sequent of a certain type to another sequent of a certian type must be present.
-That is, $(id)$ is subject to a \emph{structural constraint}, which we may formalize as a labeled graph of the form $\con = (\{w,u\},\{(w,u)\},L)$ such that $L(w,u) = E$.
-One may verify that an instance of $(id)$ satisfies such a constraint in the sense that any instance of $(id)$ can be `pattern matched' to such a constraint (with the edge $(w,u)$ being associated with $wEu$).
-Third, we notice that although structural constraints appear to be critical features of initial (or, inference) rules, such objects are not enough to clearly express the operation of $(id)$.
-We also require that prefixed sequents satisfy a certain relation, which we refer to as a \emph{sequent constraint}.
-For example, in the $(id)$ rule above, a relation $R$ is additionally required, where $R(\seq_{1},\seq_{2})$ holds with $S_{1} = X_{1} \seqa Y_{1}$ and $S_{2} = X_{2} \seqa Y_{2}$ \iffi $p \in X_{1}$ and $p \in Y_{2}$.
+Second, we observe that such rules may rely on the existence of relational data; e.g. in the $(id)$ rule above, an edge $wEu$ connecting one sequent of a certain type to another sequent of a certain type must be present.
+This gives rise to what we call a \emph{structural constraint}, which in general is a constraint on the shape of paths that must exist in the g-sequents comprising a rule application and which we encode using labeled graphs.

+We formalize the structural constraint of the $(id)$ rule as the labeled graph $\con = (\{w,u\},\{(w,u)\},L)$ such that $L(w,u) = \{E\}$.
+One may verify that $(id)$ satisfies such a constraint in the sense that any instance of $(id)$ can be `pattern matched' to such a constraint (with the edge $(w,u)$ being associated with $wEu$).
+That is to say, the structural constraint $\con$ encodes that fact that there must be a single edge present between the distinguished vertices $w$ and $u$ in any instance of $(id)$.
+Third, although structural constraints appear to be critical features of initial rules (and of inference rules more broadly), such objects are not enough to clearly express the operation of $(id)$.
+We also require that prefixed sequents satisfy a certain relation, which we refer to as a \emph{sequent constraint}; e.g. in the $(id)$ rule above, a relation $R$ must hold between the sequent $S_{1} = X_{1} \seqa Y_{1}$ prefixed with $w$ and the sequent $S_{2} = X_{2} \seqa Y_{2}$ prefixed with $u$, where $R(\seq_{1},\seq_{2})$ holds \iffi $p \in X_{1}$ and $p \in Y_{2}$.

+\textbf{Local Rules.} We define a \emph{local rule} to be an inference rule that operates only on sequents at a single label.
+The terminology reflects the fact that such rules act locally at a specific vertex of the graph and are independent of the edge structure.
+In the context of modal logics, local rules typically correspond to the (de)composition of Boolean connectives.
+As an example, if we rewrite $(\lor_{L})$ in our notation, the rule has the form shown below.
+The rule is depicted graphically on the right in Figure~\ref{fig:intial-local-eg}.